-HIST 174 United States History II (since 1877) 3 cr.
+HIST 174 United States History II (since 1877)

+History II (since 1877) 3 cr.
 A survey of United States history from the end of Reconstruction to the present.
-Emphasis is placed on twentieth-century American history. history honors
+Emphasis is placed on twentieth-century American history.

 History of New Jersey 3 cr.
 This course is designed to teach the development of New Jersey, from Lenni-Lenape to the cultural pluralism of today.
 It will deal with all aspects of life in the state: social, religious, economic, educational and political.